 In that duration when I am unaware of time and unconcerned with distance, I am exactly where I want to be.
 The moment that I want to be somewhere else, I become acutely aware of time and distance.
 Up to this moment the miles passed effortlessly; after this moment the miles are an obstacle, and I am keenly aware of the amount of effort required to overcome them.
 Whereas I had been completely content with where I was, now I’m discontent.

 The 6th Century Zen poet Seng-ts’an wrote “Do not like, do not dislike, all will then be clear.
-Make a hairs-breath difference, and heaven and earth are set apart.”
-Perhaps, on these terms, heaven is just to be fully at home wherever you happen to be peddling; earth, what the Buddhist call “samsara,” is the desire to be a little further along.
+Make a hair’s-breath difference, and heaven and earth are set apart.”
+Perhaps, in these terms, heaven is just to be fully at home wherever you happen to be peddling; earth, what the Buddhist call “samsara,” is the desire to be a little further along.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.